-

 Screening for ACEs in children as early as possible and providing children and their families with the support services they need are critical steps to heal existing harm and prevent future harm to children’s brains and bodies caused by toxic stress.

-Safe & Sound is working to educate and equip pediatricians with tools to both screen and provide interventions for ACEs so children and families can heal and grow together.
+Safe & Sound is a leader in working to educate and equip pediatricians with tools to both screen and provide interventions for ACEs so children and families can heal and grow together.
+This work includes the successful completion of a groundbreaking program aimed at demonstrating the feasibility of Adverse Childhood Experiences (ACEs) screening in pediatric primary care settings on a nationwide scale.

 Research has shown that family strengths and skills can mitigate the long-term, harmful effects of toxic stress and prevent child abuse.
 We work to strengthen five Protective Factors and build skills in seven Domains of Wellness to build resilience and buffer the effects of toxic stress in all members of a family.
 With these strengths and skills, family members have the opportunity to be as happy and healthy as possible.